Brett Keisel: Pittsburgh Steelers

+In 2007, he made 16 appearances recording 39 tackles and two sacks.
+He followed up the 2007 season by making 22 tackles, and a sack.
+Keisel won his second Super Bowl this season when the Steelers defeated the Arizona Cardinals 27-23.
+Keisel recovered a game sealing fumble by Kurt Warner during the final seconds of the game.

 On August 31, 2009, the Steelers signed Keisel to a new five-year contract worth $18.885 million, including a $5 million signing bonus.

 In 2010, Keisel had his first career interception and first career touchdown in week 3 against the Tampa Bay Buccaneers, when he intercepted a pass thrown by Josh Freeman and returned it 79 yards for a touchdown.
 At the end of the 2010 season, Keisel and the Steelers appeared in Super Bowl XLV against the Green Bay Packers.
 He was a starter in the game and recorded three total tackles in the 31–25 loss.
 Keisel was also added to the AFC Pro Bowl roster for the first time in his career.

+During the 2012 season, Keisel made 4.5 sacks and recovered a fumble.
+In addition, he had two forced fumbles in games against the New England Patriots and division opponents Cleveland Browns.
+In 2013, he recorded 20 solo tackles, nine assisted, 4.0 sacks and two fumble recoveries in 12 appearances.
+The team went 8-8, missing the playoffs.

 In 2014, following the expiration of his 2009 contract, Keisel entered free agency.
 While agent Eric Metz stated that Keisel "has every intention to continue to play football," no contract had yet been offered by the Steelers organization.
 On August 19, 2014, Keisel agreed to re-sign with the Steelers, signing a 2-year contract worth $3 million, including a $500,000 signing bonus.

-On March 9, 2015, Keisel was released by the Steelers.
+In 2014, Keisel finished the season appearing in 12 games and recording eight solo tackles, nine assists, a single sack and an interception.
+This would prove to be Keisel's final season with the Steelers as he was released by the team on March 9, 2015.

 In June 2015, Keisel announced his retirement.